Why Julie Adenuga stopped listening to new music

 "I'm glad you noticed that," she cackles.
 "I love Taylor Swift!"

-Julie Adenuga was born to Nigerian immigrant parents and raised on the Meridian Walk estate, a housing project in Tottenham, in north London.
+Julie Adenuga was born to Nigerian immigrant parents and raised on the Meridian Walk estate in Tottenham, in north London.
 Money was tight but the family was tighter.

 "If you grow up with lots of siblings, the fun is in the house," says the DJ.
 "It wasn't until we all got to 15, 16 that we started to go outside and have our own friendship groups."